Have a Listen!

 Chattanooga Choo Choo

 This Song is probably one of the most famous and iconic songs from the 1940s Made famous by Glenn Miller and sung by everybody who was singing at the time!
-Come with us on a train ride from Pennsylvania to Tennessee on the Chattanooga Choo Choo.
+Come with us on a train ride from New York to Tennessee on the Chattanooga Choo Choo.

 Danny Boy